dendibakh/dendibakh.github.io/_posts/2019-12-13-How-sports-help-me-to-recharge.md

 categories: [personal]
 ---

-**Contents:**
-* TOC
-{:toc}

 ------
-**Subscribe to my [mailing list]({{ page.url }}#mc_embed_signup) to get more updates from me!**
+**Subscribe to my [mailing list]({{ page.url }}#mc_embed_signup) and support me on [Patreon](https://www.patreon.com/dendibakh).**

 ------

 This post is not what I usually blog about. :) I regularly write about technical stuff, not about personal life and fitness.
-But damn, sometimes it's okay to change something.
-Anyway, keep on reading, but remember I warned you, there will be zero technical value in this post.
+But damn, sometimes it's okay to change something. **Anyway, keep on reading, but remember I warned you, there will be zero technical value in this post.**

 One reader of my blog wrote to me: "Hey, I found your Instagram account and thought it's not you, there are so many sports photos."
 Well, yeah, that's true.
 Sports was always a part of my live.
 I don't remember a single week I haven't been exercising.
 Maybe except when I was sick.
 And over the past few years I started feeling how I essentially can't live without going for a little running workout or playing soccer.